Our Church is Open for Worship in spite of the pandemic!

-- Prayer of Thanksgiving and Intercession (by member of congregation, live or Zoom)
+- Prayer of Thanksgiving and Intercession (by member of congregation)

 During worship school age children have their Sunday Club activities in the halls.
 All children are welcome to join.
 Our Youth Fellowship, Inspire, also meet in the halls.

-• Hymns or songs of worship ranging from traditional to modern, accompanied by a full band with guitars and drums, or an organ.
-The words are projected onto a large screen and are easy to sing along to.
+• Hymns, but mostly modern praises and songs of worship, accompanied by a full band with guitars and drums, or an organ.
+If the band is not available we stream the praises.
+The words are projected onto a large screen and are easy to sing along.

 • Prayers are led from the front of the church at various points in the service.
 You are encouraged to engage in private prayer at any time.

-• The Children’s Talk and song is towards the beginning of the service, after which children go into the halls for Sunday Club.
+• The All Age Address is towards the beginning of the service, followed by a praise item, after which children go into the halls for Sunday Club.
 Babies are welcome to stay throughout the service, but there is a crèche available too.

 • Bible reading.
-St. Stephen’s uses the New International Version and there are copies in the pews for you to read.
+We the New International Version (1984 edition) and there are copies in the pews for you to follow.

 • The Sermon is led by our minister George, or a visitor.
 They will talk about a Bible passage, helping to understand what God is telling us through this passage, and how to apply it to our lives today.